aaikedw/fada-import-specs/upload-process/ProcessingOfDistributionDataRow.md

 Check author field.
 Also corrects case when the content of 'author' is actually a publication year.

 ##Error messages
-Rank missing error
+Rank missing error<br/>
 MISSINGMSG = "Distribution element '%s' is missing"

-Something is wrong with taxo element content.
+Something is wrong with taxo element content.<br/>
 PATTERNBREACH = "Value '%s' of field '%s' does not match pattern '%s'"

-Author content error
+Author content error<br/>
 AUTHORNUMERIC = "'%s' value '%s' is no author name "

 ## Warning messages